In Imst there’s one of the most beautiful gorges of Austria, and at the same time one of the most worthwhile biotopes of Tyrol

-The Rosengarten Gorge is delimited by a 100 m high rock face and becomes more and more narrow.
-By walking on you will reach the Blue Grotto, a little cavern, in which already in Roman times people were searching for argentiferous stones.
-Then the path leads further on to Hoch-Imst, from where you can hike back to Imst via the Weather Cross or continue the tour with the Imster Bergbahnen lift facilities and the Alpine Coaster.
+The access to this beautiful 2 km long gorge can be found near the St. John Church in the town centre of Imst.
+The Rosengarten Gorge is delimited by a 100 m high rock face and becomes more and more narrow: By walking on, you will reach the Blue Grotto, a little cavern in which already in Roman times people were searching for argentiferous stones.
+Then the path leads further on to the Hoch-Imst hiking area, from where you can hike back to Imst via the Weather Cross, or continue the tour with the Imster Bergbahnen lift facilities and the Alpine Coaster.

 The circular walk through the Rosengarten Gorge (Rosengartenschlucht) takes about 3 hours - in winter, however, the canyon is not accessible for safety reasons.
 The path is not suitable for prams, but the tourist office offers child carrier bags against payment of a deposit.

 Winter closure every year from the onset of winter to April, season start 2024 at the end of April.